By Theresa Knutsen

 Continue apple and pear scab control sprays, until summer weather settles in.
 Our typical cool wet spring in the Pacific Northwest provides just the right conditions for scab to grow and prosper.

 Some varieties of grapes, apples, gooseberry, currants and other fruits are susceptible to powdery mildew.
-There are chemical sprays available at your local nursery, or you may want to try the recipe on page 22 in our Raintree Owner’s manual.
 You can achieve a reasonable level of control using fatty-acid soap (insecticidal soap), oil (such as Neem), and powdered milk, but you will have to apply repeat sprays throughout the typical infection period, from June through August or September.
 To avoid having to spray choose varieties listed as being resistant or immune to powdery mildew.

 In the Pacific Northwest, if you are seeing die back and blackening of stems in your Asian pears this year most likely they are infected with pseudomonas disease, an opportunistic bacterial disease.
 Pseudomonas can also affect stressed European pear or apples.
 Symptoms may resemble fireblight, but often occur at a different time than fire blight symptoms.
 Once the weather has warmed and dried you can prune out affected areas.
 A fixed copper spray applied in the fall and early spring will help prevent infections if you see this kind of damage every year.